 Safety guidelines for elderly strength training

-Warm-up for ten minutes before exercising and cool down for at least ten minutes after that.
+Warm up for ten minutes before the exercise program and cool down for at least ten minutes afterward.

 If you do the exercise after a long time, you may experience some muscle soreness, which is ok.
 But if your joints hurt or you feel a muscle pull, then you should stop.

-In muscular endurance exercises, you have to do more repetitions with light weights and not otherwise.
-Start with very light weights or dumbbells until you've gotten used to them, and only then progress.
+In exercises for muscular endurance, you have to do more repetitions with light weights and not otherwise.
+Start with very light weights or dumbbells until you’ve gotten used to them, and only then progress.
 Consistency is critical for optimal results.
-It's crucial to do it right the first time, so if you can hire a coach to help you out, do so.
+Doing it right the first time is crucial, so if you can hire a coach to help you, do so.